Top of main content

 A personal loan may give you a lower rate of interest than an overdraft.
 If you don’t think you’ll be able to repay your overdraft in the short term, you may want to consider taking out a personal loan to repay it.
 You’ll then be able to pay the loan off in a more structured way – with set repayment amounts and dates.

 If you’re considering a personal loan, check the APR to help you understand how much interest you'll have to pay.
 You can then compare it with how much you’re being charged on your overdraft.
-It's important to remember loans are subject to status.
+It's important to remember eligibility criteria apply and loans are subject to status.

 Explore: Loans explained: everything you need to know